 When you read, occasionally look at the punctuation and talk about what it is telling the reader to do.
 For example, you could show your child how a question mark tells you to raise your voice at the end of the sentence to indicate a question being asked.

 Explore how you can show the ‘feeling’ behind an exclamation mark.
 Are the characters shouting?
 Has something unexpected happened?
 Has something gone wrong?

 3. Play games

 Playing games can help children to learn about grammar and punctuation in an enjoyable way.
-Watch grammar expert Charlotte Raby’s video ‘How can I help my child with grammar, punctuation and spelling?’ to see some quick and easy games in action:
+Watch grammar expert Charlotte Raby’s video ‘How can I help my child with grammar, punctuation and spelling?’ to see some quick and easy games in action and explore top tips.